 Do merchants care about fast and easy payment experiences?
 Sky-high acceptance rates and effortless reconciliation?
 Yes, surely these things are integral to the foundations of a successful modern business.
 But few business owners feel passionate about starting their own business because their payments will be easy.

 Payments companies that fall short on serving the needs of the end user compromise their opportunity for market dominance, and even worse, position themselves on their back foot as a market lagger.

-By offering responsible, or “green” payments as a value-added service to merchants, payments companies will accelerate existing KPIs such as revenue growth for themselves -- and for their merchants.
+By offering responsible, or “green”, payments as a value-added service to merchants, payments companies can differentiate, gain competitive advantage, and accelerate existing KPIs such as revenue growth for themselves – and for their merchants.

 Sounds compelling, right?

 But all we kept hearing from the payments folks was: “Sounds cool, but so what?”

 They wanted the specific evidence that a green payments option would align with these trends.

 We accepted a direct challenge from a Chief Revenue Officer of a fast growing payments company:

 So, we surveyed 500 consumers (statistically significant sample size) – without assumptions of background climate knowledge – from the UK, Finland, Sweden, France, and Germany to better understand their attitudes and towards a green payments proposition.